 Also, even though the TV itself is super light, the mounting hardware was heavy, so when I say TV, I mean the whole thing =]

 Here you can see me in action applying the wallpaper.

 And here is another view with better light.

 These are some of the things we learned while doing our remodel!

-If you have any additional question I also invite you to ask on Instagram, I have a highlight stories dedicated to frequently asked questions.
+If you have any additional questions I also invite you to ask on Instagram, I have highlight stories dedicated to frequently asked questions.
 And if you can’t find it there, you can always message me!

 I am always happy to help!

 Also, If you want to see the full BEFORE tour of the camper hope over to this post.